exersalza/FivemCipherFinder/README.md

 ## Troubleshooting

-If you encounter any issues with FivemCipherFinder, here are some troubleshooting steps you can follow:
+If you encounter any issues with FivemCipherFinder, here are some troubleshooting steps you can follow, please try all of them first before you contact me or another developer:

 1. Read the error or warning message carefully to understand the problem.